 I just don’t get a lot of sleep, as many of you know.
 For whatever reason, I’m up odd hours, ruminating, stargazing or watching old SC-FI movies with my Scottish Deerhound Lilly on my lap.
 And at times, my healthful diet notwithstanding, I will grab a snack.
 Oh, usually something like peanut butter or a banana, but not always.
 I too hear the irresistible mandate of junk food calling me.

-Tearing cellophane late one night, I got to thinking about the snacks in our stores, and how they got their names.
+Tearing cellophane late one night, I got to thinking about snacks and how they got their names.
 In my somnambulant state I had visions of marketing teams drowning in research, sweating unwanted double entendres and weighing trendiness.
 Oh so serious business, this name choosing must be.

 Well, not always.
 I looked some of it up.
 Sometimes it’s serendipity, or just coin toss.
 For example, the creator of Pringles — those canned, uniformly shaped potato chips — got his product’s name from a Cincinnati phone book.
 That’s right: he liked the sound of “Pringle Drive.”